welkinhealth/slate/source/index.html.md

 # Overview

-This documentation outlines the datatypes available via Welkin’s APIs and the usage of these APIs.
+This documentation outlines the datatypes available via Welkin&apos;s APIs and the usage of these APIs.
 APIs exist for all of the core datatypes managed within Welkin.

 **Base URL:** https://api.welkinhealth.com